evert/evert.github.com/resume.md

 Experience
 ----------

+### API Architect at Turnstyle, Toronto, Canada - 2016-today

+In October 2016, I joined Turnstyle, a company in Toronto that does location- based marketing analytics.

+My role here is to help drive the design and architecture of a REST API.
+We've used HAL, OAuth2, json-schema to drive the hypermedia API using NodeJS, ES6, ES7.
+On a docker-container infrastructure running on Amazon Web Services..

 ### Co-Founder/CTO fruux, Germany + UK — 2011 - 2015

 In December 2011 I went full-time with fruux, which was a bit of a